stevemckinney/iamsteve/data/blog/00144-shop-filter-series-completing-the-filters.md

 date: "2016-09-20T06:30:00+00:00"
 lastmod: "2020-05-12T16:04:18+00:00"
 summary: "Continuing from the last post, which looked at the initial sketching and wireframe.
 This post will focus on the completion of each of the filters."
-metadesc: Continuing from the last post, which looked at the initial sketching and wireframe.
+metadesc: "Continuing from the last post, which looked at the initial sketching and wireframe.
 This post will focus on the completion of each of the filters."
 theme: "#e1f7ee"
 tags: ["Design"]
 categories: ["Design"]